influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/configuration.md

 chronograf [OPTIONS]
 ```

-`[OPTIONS]` are any of the available Chronograf command line options), separated by spaces.
+`[OPTIONS]` are any of the available Chronograf command line options, separated by spaces.
 See the [Chronograf configuration options](/chronograf/v1.4/administration/config-options) documentation for details about configuration options, including command line options and corresponding environment variables.

 ## Setting custom default Chronograf config options